 Corporate Sponsorships: Leveraging financial institutions in the ecosystem to sponsor the sandbox as part of their innovation programs.
 This would give them early access to innovative startups, and engagement with the technologies being tested and developed.

 NGO and Special Programs Funding: Leverage funding available to support FinTech innovation especially those with similar objectives.

 4. Choose the organizational structure and governing members of the sandbox.
-The sandbox should have: An Advisory Board, a Technical Committee and a Management Team.
+The sandbox should have An Advisory Board, a Technical Committee and a Management Team.
 Most of the members of these bodies should come from partner organizations, specifically Financial Institutions and Regulators and Government.
 Technical expertise is required.

 5. Determine the Startup Evaluation Criteria to approve companies into the sandbox and measure their performance.

-6. Get inspired from other programs: Inspiration can be drawn from other FinTech sandboxes in the region and abroad.
+6. Get inspired by other programs: Inspiration can be drawn from other FinTech sandboxes in the region and abroad.
 Successful cases can be found in the UAE (Dubai’s Innovation Testing License and ADGM’s Reglab), Bahrain, Singapore, and Malaysia.

-Special thanks to Gabriel Garcia Leyva for helping in the research and in the drafting of this document.
+Special thanks to Gabriel Garcia Leyva for helping in the research and the drafting of this document.